spacegoing/Gym/docs/index.md

 # NeMo Gym Documentation

-NeMo Gym is a framework for building reinforcement learning (RL) training environments.
-Gym is used to create data for RL training, and is especially tailored for agentic model training.
+NeMo Gym is a framework for building reinforcement learning (RL) training environments large language models (LLMs).
+Gym provides training environment development scaffolding and training environment patterns such as multi-step, multi-turn, and user modeling scenarios.

-At the core of NeMo Gym are three server concepts: **Responses API Model** servers are model endpoints, **Resources** servers contain tool implementations and verification logic, and **Agent** servers orchestrate the interaction between models and resources.
+At the core of NeMo Gym are three server concepts: **Responses API Model servers** are model endpoints, **Resources servers** contain tool implementations and verification logic, and **Response API Agent servers** orchestrate the interaction between models and resources.

 ## Quickstart

-Run a simple agent and start collecting rollouts for training in under 5 minutes.
+Run a training environment and start collecting rollouts for training in under 5 minutes.

 ::::{tab-set}